 The static public IP address is released.

 All snapshots and custom images are retained.
-However, automatic snapshots are no longer created, you cannot create manual snapshots, and operations to create custom images from the instance fail because snapshots cannot be created.
+However, automatic snapshots are no longer created, and you cannot create manual snapshots.
+Attempts to create custom images from the instance fail because snapshots cannot be created.

-If you settle the overdue payment, automatic snapshot policies are re-enabled.
+If you add funds to your account to settle the overdue amount, the automatic snapshot policy is automatically re-enabled.

-All of your snapshot resources are cleared and deleted.
-This includes snapshots, snapshot chains, and snapshots associated with custom images.
+All snapshot resources are deleted, including snapshots, snapshot-consistent groups, and snapshots that are associated with custom images.
 The data cannot be recovered.

 If a snapshot is associated with a custom image, the custom image is also deleted and cannot be recovered.

-If you settle the overdue payment, automatic snapshot policies are re-enabled.
+If you add funds to your account to settle the overdue amount, the automatic snapshot policy is automatically re-enabled.

-ImportantIf you have subscription instances that were created from a custom image, the deletion of the custom image does not affect the normal use of the instances.
-However, you cannot re-initialize their system disks.
+ImportantIf you have subscription instances that were created from the custom image, the deletion of the custom image does not affect the use of the instances.
+However, you cannot re-initialize the system disks of the instances.

 If you delete a custom image that is shared with other users, the other users can no longer view and use the image to create instances.
 The system disks of instances that use the image can no longer be re-initialized.